Free during early access — every feature is unlocked for our first users, no credit card required.Create your free profile

 • Excellent variety of novel proteins

-• Perfect for cats with poultry sensitivities
+• A reasonable option for cats with poultry sensitivities (confirm the intolerance with your vet first)

 3. Orijen Six Fish Cat